NEW CHANGES TO THE COMMON RULE

 - The location(s) involved in recruitment

 The sIRB requirement of the Revised Common Rule goes into effect on January 20, 2020.
 This will apply to all non-exempt collaborative human subjects research sponsored by other federal agencies following the Common Rule.
+(Prior to January 20, 2020, only the NIH is imposing the sIRB requirement.)

 What You Can Do